enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

   classes from your own code or dependencies).
 Messing with static elements from the bootstrap classloader is opening the door to weird interactions between jobs running in parallel.
 For exemple, loading a JDBC driver does store such static elements, and should be frowned upon.
+* Don't redefine System.setOut and System.setErr - if you do so, you will loose the log created by JQM from your console output.